Henry Pearcy

 Henry Earl Pearcy Sr. (July 21, 1922 – January 11, 2002) was an American professional basketball player.
 He played in 29 games for the Detroit Falcons of the Basketball Association of America in the 1946–47 season.
 He recorded 73 points, 7 assists, and 20 personal fouls in his career.
 Henry is the younger brother of George Pearcy, who also played for the Falcons that season.

+Following his college career; Henry joined the United States Army Air Forces.
+During World War II, he was a B-24 pilot in the European Theater; based in the United Kingdom, he flew 33 missions over Germany.

+Henry returned to Indiana State and obtained a master's degree in education and began a 40-year career in education.